wilberquito/wilberquito.github.io/_posts/2024-08-25-data_augmentation_e_commerce_opinion.md

 |generation|False|

-Aham, there are some missing values.
+There are some missing values!
 Let's figure it out how many for each feature.

 ```python